null Skip to main content

 Reconstitution and Stability in Laboratory Settings

-The physical and chemical stability of Semax is a critical factor in ensuring the reproducibility of in-vitro experiments.
-Like all synthetic peptides, Semax is susceptible to hydrolytic cleavage and enzymatic degradation if stored or handled incorrectly.
-The lyophilised peptide should be stored in a desiccated state at temperatures of -20°C or lower to prevent premature degradation.
-Upon initiating an experimental protocol, reconstitution must be performed with extreme care.
-Researchers must use a high-purity reconstitution solvent, such as a sterile bacteriostatic reconstitution solution, which contains a preservative agent to inhibit bacterial proliferation while maintaining the chemical integrity of the peptide.
-Standard sterile water may be used for short-term assays, but for extended studies or when multiple aliquots are required over time, a bacteriostatic reconstitution solution is highly recommended to prevent contamination.
+The physical and chemical stability of Semax dictates the reproducibility of in-vitro experiments.
+Similar to all synthetic peptides, Semax remains susceptible to hydrolytic cleavage and enzymatic degradation if handled incorrectly.
+The lyophilised peptide requires storage in a desiccated state at temperatures of -20°C or lower to inhibit premature degradation.
+Upon initiating an experimental protocol, technicians must perform reconstitution with strict precision.
+Researchers should utilise a high-purity reconstitution solvent, such as a sterile bacteriostatic reconstitution solution containing a preservative agent.
+This inhibits bacterial proliferation while maintaining the chemical integrity of the peptide.
+Standard sterile water suffices for short-term assays, but for extended studies or when researchers require multiple aliquots over time, a bacteriostatic reconstitution solution prevents contamination effectively.

-Reconstitution should be performed by gently trickling the solvent down the side of the vial, avoiding vigorous agitation or vortexing, which can disrupt the delicate secondary structure of the peptide.
-Once reconstituted, the solution should be aliquoted into single-use vials and stored at 4°C for immediate use (within several days) or frozen at -20°C to -80°C for longer-term storage, avoiding repeated freeze-thaw cycles that can cause peptide denaturation.
-Maintaining strict temperature controls and aseptic techniques during reconstitution is paramount to preventing experimental variance and ensuring that the peptide remains fully active during cellular assays.
+Reconstitution involves gently trickling the solvent down the side of the vial, avoiding vigorous agitation or vortexing that might disrupt the peptide's secondary structure.
+Once reconstituted, technicians must aliquot the solution into single-use vials and store them at 4°C for immediate use (within several days) or freeze them at -20°C to -80°C for longer-term storage.
+Personnel must avoid repeated freeze-thaw cycles, which induce peptide denaturation.
+Maintaining strict temperature controls and aseptic techniques during reconstitution prevents experimental variance and guarantees the peptide remains active during cellular assays.

 Scientific FAQs